Leave a gift in your Will

 What gifts in Wills mean for Sense

-A gift in your Will means you can be there to support deafblind people and families in the long term.
+A gift in your Will means you can be there to support deafblind people and their families in the long term.

-When a Sense supporter left a legacy to us he helped to fund a new member of staff at our Café 55 in Exeter.
+When a Sense supporter left a legacy to us, he helped to fund a new member of staff at our Café 55 in Exeter.

 Café 55 was built on the site of our day centre for deafblind people in 2009.
 The café is staffed by deafblind people with the support of specially trained volunteers.

 At first it could only be open to the public one day a week.
-Now, thanks to a legacy, we’ve been able to bring a member of staff, Jane, on board to manage and recruit volunteers and open the café three days a week.
+Now, thanks to a legacy, we’ve been able to bring a member of staff, Jane, on board to manage and recruit volunteers and open the café six days a week.

 Gifts in Wills mean many different things for deafblind people; this is just one example of how legacies help.